WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 ## Download

-Download Wasabi for Debian/Ubuntu from the [Tor hidden service](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion) or [clearnet](https://www.wasabiwallet.io/#download).
+Download Wasabi for Debian/Ubuntu from the [Tor onion service](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion) or [clearnet](https://www.wasabiwallet.io/#download).

 Verify the PGP signature of the downloaded package, the zkSNACKs' PGP public key fingerprint is: